idni-tav/sanctions-data-cleaning/README.md

 # Requirements

-Ensure you have the following Python libraries installed:
+Ensure you have Python 3.12 as well as the following libraries installed:
 - numpy
 - pandas
 - jupyter